Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 3. When you are writing a variable that is supposed to just store the value of a constant, one which you never intend to change, it is conventional to use capital letters and words are separated by underscores.
 For example: `#!java float PI = 3.14159;` or `#!java float GOLDEN_RATIO = 1.61803;`.

 4. Variable names should be precise and mnemonic.
 That is, they should indicate to a casual programmer their purpose.
-Usage of single variable names is discouraged unless it is a throwaway or temporary variable.wdww
+Usage of single letter variable names is discouraged unless it is a throwaway or temporary variable.wdww

 ### 3.4.
 Operations